tohirbeka1997-ops/dunyozamin1/docs/prd.md

 #### 4.6.5 Validation and Security
 Only users with Manager or Admin role can:
+- Cancel orders
-- Cancel orders\n- Delete orders (if allowed at all)
+- Delete orders (if allowed at all)
 \nChanges to orders (cancel, return) should be logged:\n- who, when, what changed
 \n#### 4.6.6 UI/UX Requirements
 - Clean, fast table view